Amizx2/Key-for-toggling-speed-the-playback-on-YouTube/README.md

-# Switching the speed on YouTube
+# Key for toggling speed the playback on YouTube
 #### (ENG)
 In the settings of Enhancer for YouTube there is an item for adding custom scripts, I wrote a code that adds a speed switch from x1, x2 (or any other values) and back.